-In Unit 3: "Human Stories", students will explore the power of photography to document and explore human experiences.
-They will learn about the technical and artistic aspects of photography, as well as develop their visual literacy skills.
-Finally, in Unit 4: "Script to Screen", students will learn about the process of film production and filmmaking.
+Semester 1"Script to Screen", students will learn about the process of film production and filmmaking.
 They will explore the technical and creative aspects of filmmaking, including screenwriting, cinematography, sound design, and editing.
-By the end of the unit, students will produce a short film of their own, putting their skills and knowledge to the test.
+By the end of the unit, students will work collaboratively to produce a short film, putting their skills and knowledge to the test.